 Late that evening we docked in Libourne, where the next morning we set out for Saint-Émilion, just a few miles away.
 Our tour included a visit to the Monolithic church, carved into limestone cliffs and mostly underground, and a wine tasting at one of the Saint-Émilion vineyards.

 After a late afternoon of scenic sailing, we made it back to Bordeaux for the evening.
 The next morning we cruised to Cadillac to visit the impressive Roquetaillade Castle, set on a stunning hilltop about 30 minutes away by motorcoach.
 The castle excursion included guided tours around the grounds and inside the castle.
-After lunch back on the ship, we visit a vineyard producing Sauternes for tastings of the renowned sweet wine.
+After lunch back on the ship, we visited a vineyard producing Sauternes for tastings of the renowned sweet wine.

 As we were sipping Sauternes, the ship returned to Bordeaux to overnight again before disembarkation.
 CroisiEurope’s program is comparable to what its competitors offer in the region.
 Again, this cruise is not for everyone, which I will cover in next week’s post, but others will find it to be just the right fit.